 Data is the hottest and fastest growing commodity in demand right now, and there are no indications that the production or demand of data will slow down any time soon.

-In less than a year, on May 25th, 2018, the European Union (EU) General Data Protection Regulation (GDPR) will go into effect.
+In less than a year, on May 25th, 2018, the European Union (EU) General Data Protection Regulation (GDPR) went into effect.
 Now is the time to find out where you stand.
 Test your GDPR compliance knowledge today!

 The complexity of systems and the number of endpoints out there can make it incredibly difficult to get a handle on security.
 Do you know of possible vulnerabilities that might exist within your IT infrastructure?